The 27 best marketing tools for your small business

-24. BuzzSumo– BuzzSumo is one of our favourite tools as it makes it easy for anyone to research, analyse and identify what’s happening around your industry in real time.
+24. BuzzSumo– BuzzSumo isn’t only great for helping with content ideation, it can also help with your social media efforts.
 With BuzzSumo you can find authority blogs, influencers and topics based on your keywords.
 Want to see what people are talking about or how well certain content has performed across social media?
 Simply type in a term and the tool will return a list of the top shared content.
 This also allows you to gain a better understanding of what your target audience wants.

-25. FollowerWonk– As a Moz app solely for Twitter analytics, FollowerWonk helps you find, analyse and optimise your social media efforts on Twitter.
+25. FollowerWonk– FollowerWonk helps you find, analyse and optimise your social media efforts on Twitter.
 You’ll gain great insights into your followers, their location and when they tweet.
-You can also use it to find new influencers that you can then reach out to to help spread your message.
+You can also use it to find new influencers that you can then reach out to, to help spread your message.

 26. Onalytica– This tool is focused on helping you find and connect with B2B influencers.
 It’s a great way to spread the reach of your social media campaigns.